Economics of science: The patent system

-Tax Incentives
+Tax incentives

 In 1954, the Internal Revenue Service incorporated an exemption for research costs such that firms could have research costs deducted from their yearly taxes.
 From an economic perspective, the value of the tax incentive is that it decreases the marginal cost of the firm that is producing the scientific knowledge.
 To graphically display this concept, the accompanying figure depicts the marginal benefit and marginal cost curves of a firm in the market for science.
 The vertical axis displays the marginal cost and benefit of each additional dollar spent on research and development.
-The horizontal access displays the amount of money spent on research and development in total.
+The horizontal axis displays the amount of money spent on research and development in total.
 Research and development is assumed to have diminishing rate of return.
 For simplicity's sake, all curves are assumed to be linear, and the marginal cost curve is assumed to be constant.
 A firm will maximize their profits by producing where marginal cost intersects marginal benefit.
 In the absence of any government intervention, the firm will produce where at RD0, where private marginal benefit (PMB0) intersects MC.
 However, if scientific knowledge is assumed to be a public good, then RD0 is too low a quantity to satisfy the social need.
 The optimal amount of R&D is at RD1, which is where the marginal cost curve intersects the social marginal benefit (not depicted on this graph).
 The value of the tax incentive is that it allows the marginal cost curve for the firm to shift downward so that the private cost to the firm now produces the socially optimal quantity.
 The rest of the cost is now borne by society, in the form of the lost tax revenue.

 Tax incentives allow slightly more precise targeting than the patent system.
 However, the concern still remains that tax incentives exacerbate inequality by producing financial windfalls for firms that might already be very prosperous.
 Furthermore, empirical studies have been limited, although a 1996 report from the Congressional Office of Technological Assessment found that for every dollar lost in tax revenue, there was a dollar increasing in private R&D spending.